CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 The exported file contains the {{% ctx %}} Package Version definition, and the flow definitions contained in the package.
 Any authorisation, schedules or triggers set on the {{% ctx %}} Package Version are not included in the exported file.

-See the [Export a Package Version tutorial][] for a step-by-step guide.
+See the [Export a Package Version][Export a Package Version tutorial] tutorial for a step-by-step guide.

 ### Authorisation